Subscribe to our Newsletter

-Work-related expenses from this year forward will be going under the microscope.
-The ATO has found that a substantial amount of tax returns are being filed with false or misleading work related expenses.
+Work-related expenses from 2018 onward will be going under the microscope.
+The ATO has found that a substantial amount of tax returns are being filed with false or misleading work-related expenses.
 Some of the more common claims relate to car expenses, travel expenses, home office expenses, uniforms, and self-education.

 You can start to understand the ATO’s scepticism regarding work expenses when you consider that half of Australia’s workforce claims they wear uniforms to work.
 This statistic is even more curious when you realise the cost of the average outfit for work isn’t claimable as uniforms.